QuantEcon/lecture-source-py/source/rst/egm_policy_iter.rst

 Now let's compare the clock times per iteration for the standard Coleman-Reffett operator (with exogenous grid) and the EGM version.

-We'll do so using the CRRA model adopted in the exercises of the :doc:`Euler equation time iteration lecture <coleman_policy_iter>`
+We'll do so using the CRRA model adopted in the exercises of the :doc:`Euler equation time iteration lecture <coleman_policy_iter>`.

 .. code-block:: python3